LegumeFederation/cvitjs/README.md

 While it is recommended, the data file given for 'location' does not have to be in the `assets` folder to be read by GCViT.

+### Preparing the data

+**Reference Genome Assembly Backbone** You will need a GFF3 file that defines the chromosomes for the genome assembly backbone.
+This file must be added to the `ui/cvit_assets/data/` folder.
+An example file is included in the example, `ui/cvit_assets/data/soySnp/gm_backbone.gff`.

+To link the GFF file to CViTjs, edit the file ui/cvit_assets/cvit.conf to indicate the file exists and which CViTjs UI configuration file to use (described in [CViTjs documentation](https://github.com/LegumeFederation/cvitjs)).

+**Genotype Data Sets** Each genotype data set is represented by a single VCF file (which may be gzipped).
+By default, the files should go into the assets/ directory, but if you can choose a different directory, it will be necessary to tell the application where to find the files.
+Information about connecting to a different the genotype data directory is described below.

 ### Configuring the UI

-In addition to the vcf file, a gff "backbone" file will need to be provided for the UI component to display the results.
-The format for this file can be viewed at `ui/cvit_assets/data/soySnp/gm_backbone.gff`.
-CViTjs configuration files will need to be edited as well.
-See the example files `ui/cvit_assets/cvit.conf` and `ui/cvit_assets/soySnp/soySnp.conf`.

 Most aspects of the CViTjs display can be customized, including colors, fonts, and the popover box that appears when mousing over a feature.
-For more information on configuring the CViTjs component of GCViT, please see the documentation [HERE](https://github.com/LegumeFederation/cvitjs/wiki)
+For more information on configuring the CViTjs component of GCViT, please see the documentation [here](https://github.com/LegumeFederation/cvitjs/wiki) and the example file `ui/cvit_assets/soySnp/soySnp.conf`.

 Configuration files for the three glyphs used by GCViT *Haplotype Block*, *Heatmap* and *Histogram* are in `ui/src/Components/[HaploConfig.js|HeatConfig.js|HistConfig.js]` respectively.

-Other default options (title, bin size, ruler tic interval) can be changed through editing the values in `ui/src/Components/DefaultConfiguration.js`.
+Other display options (title, bin size, ruler tic interval) can be changed through editing the values in `ui/src/Components/DefaultConfiguration.js`.
 After changes are made, the docker container will need to be rebuilt, or a manual build will need to be triggered through node, as described in the following sections.

+**Popover customization** The box that pops up when clicking on a glyph in the image can be customized by editing `ui/cvit_assets/src/templates/Popover.js.`

-**Note:** Configuration settings in `ui/src/Components/DefaultConfiguration.js` override CViTjs equivilent configuration settings, for example, ruler tic interval.
+**Note:** Configuration settings in `ui/src/Components/DefaultConfiguration.js` override CViTjs equivalent configuration settings, for example, ruler tic interval.

 ### Docker Setup
-For general use, it is probably easiest to get started with GCViT using [Docker](https://www.docker.com/).
+For general use, it is easiest to get started with GCViT using [Docker](https://www.docker.com/).
 Before starting, make sure that docker is properly configured for your system.

-The process of building from docker will automatically grab the most recent version of CViTjs during the build process.
+The Docker build process will retrieve the most recent version of CViTjs during the build process.

-To make any changes, including your custom backbone and configuration files, place the files in `ui/cvit_assets`.
-Any files here will replace-in-place their equivalent in the default CViT package, this includes custom popover components.
+To add reference genome backbone files and popover customizations, place the files in `ui/cvit_assets`.

 To build through docker:
 ```
 docker build -t gcvit:1.0 . -f Dockerfile
 ```
-This will produce a image with the tag of **gcvit:1.0** that can be used to build a container.
+This command will produce a image with the tag of **gcvit:1.0** that can be used to build a container.
 If you want to save time with automated builds and only need the server API component, the build-arg:
 ```
 --build-arg apionly=false
 ```
 is provided to skip over the building of the UI components.
 Similarly, if you wish to build the tool with BasicAuth the build-arg:
 ```
 --build-arg apiauth=true
 ```

-When starting the container, there are two mount points exposed to add configuration and data directories:
-`/app/config` and `/app/assets` respectively.
+When starting the container, there are two mount points exposed to add configuration and data directories: `/app/config` and `/app/assets` respectively.

-An example of starting an instance of GCViT inside the gcvit directory:
+An example of starting an instance of GCViT inside the gcvit directory, binding the configuration and assets directory at run time:
 ```
 docker run -d \
 --name gcvit \